matze-dd/Tex2txt/README.md

 and filter line numbers in output messages.
 File [Example.md](Example.md) demonstrates the script.

-A script correcting both line and column numbers is given in file [shell2.sh](shell2.sh) with application example in file [Example2.md](Example2.md).
+A variant correcting both line and column numbers is given in file [shell2.sh](shell2.sh) with application example in file [Example2.md](Example2.md).